muze-interactive/practice-rig-setups/README.md

 -   The flexibility aspect also means the DAW integration might change dependent on where to tap off of the signal chain (could be the HX Stomp USB, SanAmp DI, etc).
--   Small wattage for practice amp, may not be suitable for jamming with multi-piece band.
+-   Small wattage for practice amp, may not be suitable for jamming in large practice venue.

 ## Group Practice/Simple Live Rig

-I've run my Precision and Ibanez SR basses through it and sounds pretty good through the PA mains and subs.
+I've run my Precision, Sterling MM and Ibanez SR basses through it and sounds pretty good through the PA mains and subs.

 ### Rig configuration

-1. Active Bass
+1. Active/Passive Bass

 2. HX Stomp and/or Analog Pedalboard